autobrr/autobrr.com/docs/api.md

 ---
 sidebar_position: 1
-sidebar_label: API docs
+sidebar_label: API Docs
-pagination_next: api
-title: autobrr API
+title: API Docs
 description: autobrr is a powerful automation tool.
 With the help of our API, developers can integrate and extend the functionalities of autobrr into their own applications, tools, or systems.
 keywords: [autobrr, api]
 ---